san-ghun/san-ghun/README.md

 ├─▣ Looking to Collaborate on Building Fun & Useful & Meaningful Things ├─▣ Currently, ...
 │ ├─◈ enrolled at <a href="https://42berlin.de/">42 Berlin</a>, where I'm having fun messing with pointers in C.
-│ └─◈ working on Building an <a href="https://astro.build/">Astro</a> Theme, Setting up my HomeLab, and 42 Berlin projects.
+│ └─◈ working on Building CLI app using Go(golang), Setting up my HomeLab, and 42 Berlin projects.
 │
 ├─▣ A geek who loves to observe and conduct thought experiments.
 │